Norore/IP_MIC_FP_Scripts/readme.md

 * __create_freezers_from_json.py__: generates the freezers file in CSV format for FreezerPro from a JSON file format
 * __get_duplicates.py__: short script to get the DonorIDscanned duplicate tube names from file ../DataToPrepare/3.5000samples_WL_QCs_DL_02Jul2015.xls
 * __stools_samples.py__: generates stools samples aliquots for FreezerPro from a directory with CSV files.
-* __supernatants_sampes.py__: generates supernatants samples for FreezerPro from a CSV file create from the samples LabKey table.
+* __supernatants_samples.py__: generates supernatants samples for FreezerPro from a CSV file create from the samples LabKey table.
 * __stimuli_samples_tmp.py__: generates supernatants samples for FreezerPro from an Excel file.
 Call *_tmp* because the boxes are not yet mapped
 * __trizol_samples.py__: generates trizol pellet samples for FreezerPro from an Excel file
 * __trizol_samples_old.py__: save previous version of __trizol_samples.py__